RoyTheunissen/Curves-And-Gradients-To-Texture/README.md

 Sometimes you're working on a shader and you really need to finesse the curve of certain values, or perhaps some kind of colour gradient.
 Very quickly you'll grab your image processing application of choice and whip up a nice texture file.
 This workflow is tedious though.
 Make a new texture, tweak the values, press CTRL+S, switch back to Unity, wait for it to import, and _then_ you see your results.
 There is an inherent separation between making the texture and seeing the end result.

-To cut down on iteration time you would ideally just tweak a curve or gradient right in the Inspector and see it apply to your shader in real-time.
+To cut down on iteration time you would ideally just tweak a curve or gradient in the Inspector and see it apply to your shader in real-time.

 But surely it would be very tedious to make such a utility?
 Yes it was.
 I hope it can be of some use to you.